WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/Develop_Cellular_Apps/index.md

 * **Ensure to use the MCU pin names** in the `EnablePin` field, not the Meadow pin names (seen on the board).
 Consult the pinout definition on your Meadow device datasheet for the correct MCU pin names.
 * If the carrier numeric operator code (**Operator**) or the network mode is not specified (**Mode**), the module will attempt to automatically determine the optimal network based on the M2M sim card inserted and your location.
-* **However, if you encounter any connectivity issues, we recommend to set the operator code and operation mode to the `Operator` and `Mode` properties**.
+* **However, if you encounter any connectivity issues, we recommend to set both the operator code and operation mode to the `Operator` and `Mode` properties**.
 If you don't know this information, you can use the [**Cell Network Scanner**](../Troubleshooting/#scanning-cell-networks) method that will list nearby networks in the area.

 ## Step 2: Specify Network Interface and reserved pins